 With this system, you can control the relative humidity levels in either large spaces or narrowly defined locations, thus eliminating the issues caused by static electricity.

-Besides regulating the indoor humidity, the AirAKI® can yield a high-quality fog while requiring the running cost of the AirAKI® is 1/5 of a comparable steam humidification system, resulting in dramatic energy savings.
+Besides regulating the indoor humidity, the AirAKI® can yield a high-quality fog while requiring the running cost of 1/5 of a comparable steam humidification system, resulting in dramatic energy savings.

-- Energy-saving pneumatic humidification system producing Dry Fog (*1)
+- Energy-saving pneumatic spray humidifier technology system producing Dry Fog;

 - Preventing dryness and static electricity, thus enabling higher manufactured product quality and lower defect rates;

 - Running cost of 1/5 compared to a steam humidification system, which in time leads to a ROI;

 - Production of 2.4–9.6 liters/hour of Dry Fog with only one humidifier (when using AKIMist® “E” Dry fog type of humidifier).